 - Traditional bank loans: Best for highly-qualified borrowers to receive ideal rates and terms

-- SBA loans: Best alternative to bank loans with low-interest rates and long terms
+- SBA 7 (a) loans: Best alternative to bank loans with low-interest rates and long terms

 - Funding Circle: Best online lender with fast funding, long terms, and no minimum revenue requirement